-Cray and Sonexion are federally registered trademarks and Active Manager, Cascade, Cray Apprentice2, Cray Apprentice2 Desktop, Cray C++ Compiling System, Cray CX, Cray CX1, Cray CX1-iWS, Cray CX1-LC, Cray CX1000, Cray CX1000-C, Cray CX1000-G, Cray CX1000-S, Cray CX1000-SC, Cray CX1000-SM, Cray CX1000-HN, Cray Fortran Compiler, Cray Linux Environment, Cray SHMEM, Cray X1, Cray X1E, Cray X2, Cray XD1, Cray XE, Cray XEm, Cray XE5, Cray XE5m, Cray XE6, Cray XE6m, Cray XK6, Cray XK6m, Cray XMT, Cray XR1, Cray XT, Cray XTm, Cray XT3, Cray XT4, Cray XT5, Cray XT5_h, Cray XT5m, Cray XT6, Cray XT6m, CrayDoc, CrayPort, CRInform, ECOphlex, LibSci, NodeKARE, RapidArray, The Way to Better Science, Threadstorm, uRiKA, UNICOS/Ic, and YarcData are trademarks of Cray Inc.
+Cray and Sonexion are federally registered trademarks and Active Manager, Cascade, Cray Apprentice2, Cray Apprentice2 Desktop, Cray C++ Compiling System, Cray CX, Cray CX1, Cray CX1-iWS, Cray CX1-LC, Cray CX1000, Cray CX1000-C, Cray CX1000-G, Cray CX1000-S, Cray CX1000-SC, Cray CX1000-SM, Cray CX1000-HN, Cray Fortran Compiler, Cray Linux Environment, Cray SHMEM, Cray X1, Cray X1E, Cray X2, Cray XD1, Cray XE, Cray XEm, Cray XE5, Cray XE5m, Cray XE6, Cray XE6m, Cray XK6, Cray XK6m, Cray XMT, Cray XT, Cray XT, Cray XTm, Cray XT3, Cray XT4, Cray XT5, Cray XT5h, Cray XT5m, Cray XT6, Cray XT6m, CrayDoc, CrayPort, CRInform, ECOphlex, LibSci, NodeKARE, RapidArray, The Way to Better Science, Threadstorm, uRiKA, UNICOS/Ic, and YarcData are trademarks of Cray Inc.

-Aries, Gemini, and Intel are trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
+AMD is a trademark of Advanced Micro Devices, Inc. Aries, Gemini, and Intel are trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
 DDN is a trademark of DataDirect Networks.
 Dell and PowerEdge are trademarks of Dell, Inc. Engenio and SANtricity are trademarks of NetApp, Inc. Flash is a trademark of Adobe Inc. FlexNet is a trademark of Flexera Software.
 GNU is a trademark of The Free Software Foundation.
 InfiniBand is a trademark of InfiniBand Trade Association.
-Java, Lustre, MySQL Enterprise, MySQL, NFS, and Solaris are trademarks of Oracle and/or its affiliates.
+Java, MySQL Enterprise, MySQL, NFS, and Solaris are trademarks of Oracle and/or its affiliates.
 Kerberos is a trademark of Massachusetts Institute of Technology.
 Linux is a trademark of Linus Torvalds.
-LSF, Platform, Platform Computing, and Platform LSF are trademarks of Apple Inc. Moab is a trademark of Adaptive Computing Enterprises, Inc. Novell, SLES, and SUSE are trademarks of Novell, Inc. NVIDIA and Tesla are trademarks of NVIDIA Corporation.
-PBS Professional is a trademark of Altair Engineering, Inc. PGI is a trademark of The Portland Group Compiler Technology, STMicroelectronics, Inc. RSA is a trademark of RSA Security Inc. TotalView is a trademark of Rogue Wave Software, Inc. UNIX is a trademark of The Open Group.
+LSF, Platform, Platform Computing, and Platform LSF are trademarks of Platform Computing Corporation.
+LSI is a trademark of LSI Corporation.
+Lustre is a trademark of Xyratex and/or its affiliates.
+Mac, Mac OS, and OS X are trademarks of Apple Inc. Moab is a trademark of Adaptive Computing Enterprises, Inc. Novell, SLES, and SUSE are trademarks of Novell, Inc. NVIDIA and Tesla are trademarks of NVIDIA Corporation.
+PBS Professional is a trademark of Altair Engineering, Inc. PGI is a trademark of The Portland Group Compiler Technology, STMicroelectronics, Inc. Red Hat is a trademark of Red Hat, Inc. RSA is a trademark of RSA Security Inc. TotalView is a trademark of Rogue Wave Software, Inc. UNIX is a trademark of The Open Group.
 Whamcloud is a trademark of Whamcloud, Inc. Windows is a trademark of Microsoft Corporation.
 All other trademarks are the property of their respective owners.